15 Beautiful US National Parks to Visit in Winter (+ Travel Tips!)

 On the east side of Tucson, the Rincon Mountain District also offers a scenic loop called Cactus Forest Drive, which offers stunning views of the Santa Catalina Mountains.

-This district also features several great hikes, including the Douglas Springs trail which has several interconnected trails to explore.
+This district also features several great hikes, including the Douglas Springs Trail what has several interconnected trails to explore.

 Whichever district you decide to visit, be on the lookout for interesting desert creatures, like lizards, snakes, tarantulas, and Gila Monsters!